GymkhanaIITH/GymkhanaIITH/docs/ONBOARDING.md

 A nginx webserver is used to deply the website online.
 The Nginx configuration is present in `/etc/nginx/sites-enabled/default`.

 The location root is `/var/www/html`.
-Currently, this a symlink to /home/ee18btech11049/html/ .